There’s a 2,000-year-old controversy about whether or not Jesus drank real alcoholic wine. I hope this teaching lays

 In ancient times (and in some cultures yet today), people spoke of “new wine” and “old wine.”
 New wine was made from grapes shortly after they were plucked from the vine and contained little alcohol content.
 Old wine was wine that had more time to ferment and become more alcoholic in content.
 Between new wine and old wine, there have always been varying stages of wine’s alcoholic content depending upon the time elapsed from the time the grape was plucked from the vine and the natural fermentation process began.
 For centuries, there was never any thought given to wine not having an alcohol content; it was simply a matter of fermentation time.
 Until 1869, wine always had some level of alcohol content–a little or a lot.
 Always!

 Did Jesus live before 1869?
 Yes, He did.
 Jesus drank wine with an alcoholic content!
 If it was new wine, it had less alcohol.
 Sometimes, back in those days people would dilute old wine with water to make it less alcoholic.
 Old, new, or diluted—it contained alcohol.
 Always!
 Until 1869 . . .

 Until that time, most ordinary, normal people simply drank wine in moderation.
 Often, people drank wine because it was “safer” to drink than water that was often full of harmful bacteria and germs.
 People didn’t know about bacteria and germs back then; they just knew it was unsafe to drink much of the water back in those days.
 They felt they were safer and healthier drinking wine—in moderation.
 And it was always that way . . . until 1869.
 Yes, Jesus drank alcoholic wine.
-He had no choice, other than to drink no wine at all.
+He had no choice, unless He chose to drink no wine at all, just water.

 Okay, what’s the great secret?
 What happened in 1869 to change all that?
 A dentist in Vineland, New Jersey, named Thomas B Welch (and his son, Charles, also a dentist) were active members of the “temperance movement.”
 They were experimenting with ways to create a non-alcoholic wine for their Wesleyan church’s communion services.
 They invented a special pasteurization process that could arrest and stop the fermentation of the wine.
 Viola!